mehulagg/gitlab/doc/administration/instance_limits.md

 ### Package versions returned

-When asking for versions of a given NuGet package name, the GitLab Package Registry will return a maximum of 300 versions.
+When asking for versions of a given NuGet package name, the GitLab Package Registry returns a maximum of 300 versions.